Yigang Qin [ɪgʌn tʃɪn]

 - (2) how technologies are produced and constructed as values for societal good;

 My work received several awards in leading HCI conferences, including Honorable Mention Award in Human Factors in Computing Systems (CHI 2025), and Recognition for Contribution to Diversity, Equity, and Inclusion in Computer-Supported Cooperative Work (CSCW 2024).
-I also present at Society for Social Studies of Science (4S).
+I also present at meetings of Society for Social Studies of Science (4S).

 Yigang Qin